 Laws vs. Regulations: What’s the Difference?

 Not all laws come with regulations.
 Some laws are self-executing, meaning they are clear and detailed enough to be implemented without additional rules.
 However, many laws provide a general framework and require regulations to detail how they will be applied.
-This is especially true for complex areas like environmental protection, financial regulation, and healthcare, where specific rules are necessary for effective enforcement.
+Regulations are most common in healthcare, finance, and environmental policy, anything complicated enough that agencies claim they need detailed rules to make the law work.

 Why Regulations Matter More Than You Think